Best DM Level

 The author's brash, thick headed attitude towards the critiques of his work stands as part of the package why Doom: Rampage Edition is this year's biggest failure; however, the project itself can stand on its own faults and still capitalize on this award.

 Mordeth Award - Released project with the longest development time

 Hellcore - Robert Babor

-The longer time drags on the higher it can raise expectations to ridiculous levels, and in the case of Hellcore people may have been expecting miracles... or maybe suspecting no release at all.
+The longer time drags on the amount it can raise expectations to ridiculous levels, and in the case of Hellcore, people may have been expecting miracles... or maybe suspecting no release at all.
 How did Hellcore fare when all was completed and the wad was available?
-Not too bad actually, unfortunately the project was rushed out the door as the team and all involved had become either too busy or cared little for the project anymore.
-This resulted in a rather mixed bag for the project as some maps are simply phenomenal, like map 32, and others are relics which remind you that some of these maps date back to 1997.
+Not too bad actually; unfortunately, the project was rushed out the door, as the team and all involved had become either too busy or cared little for the project anymore.
+This resulted in a rather mixed bag for the project, as some maps are simply phenomenal, like map 32, and others are relics which remind you that some of these maps date back to 1997.

 Hellcore certainly deserves the Mordeth Award for longest development time for a released project, but what can we expect for 2005?
 Millennium perhaps, or maybe the award will finally be received by its inherent recipient.

 Mockaward - Best comedy wad of the year

 Every now and then we need to take a break from boring repetitive gothic techbases and indulge our funny bone(r).
 It just so happened that this time it was at the expense of the Doom site NewDoom and their hacked forum account.